beet461/bspwm-config/README.md

-# .config
+# bspwm-config

-my bspwm .config (also some other files)
+my bspwm config (also some other files)